-You only need to explain yourself once, what they do with that is up to them, how you handle their reactions is up to you, the more we play their games, the more we feel angry, upset, hurt and frustrated, the more we realise they are responsible for themselves, take a step back and focus on our life, the easier our lives become, not easy to start.
+You only need to explain yourself once.
+What they do with that is up to them, and how you handle their reactions is up to you.
+The more we play their games, the more we feel angry, upset, hurt and frustrated, the more we realise they are responsible for themselves, take a step back and focus on our life, the easier our lives become, not easy to start.
 However, it’s possible.

 Limiting contact with toxic family members or going no contact.

 Click on the links below to join Elizabeth Shaw – Life Coach, on social media for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach, She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
 Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.